 Would you like to make a real difference to the lives of individuals, families and communities?
 Would you like to prevent harm, neglect and abuse?
 The course has a long standing history of delivering the social work degree going back to the late 1980’s.
 We have a small and friendly team with a great wealth of experience covering a range of areas of expertise.
 We have approximately 25 students in each year group and this enables us to have small teaching groups and offer a high level of tutorial and academic support to students.
 Students also benefit from regular sessions presented by service users and carers groups.
 Service user and carer input on the programme is integral to its design and delivery for which it has been commended.
 Current social work practitioners assist in the delivery of modules by virtue of the well-established relationship between the college and social work agencies.
 Students complete placements within social work settings of 70 days in year 2 and 100 days in year 3.
 The majority of placements are in Worcestershire and will often require students to be able to travel to and whilst on placement.
 The course is validated by Birmingham City University (BCU).
-On completing the programme, students receive their degree from BCU and are eligible to apply for entry to the register as a social worker with the Health and Care Professions Council.
+On completing the programme, students receive their degree from BCU and are eligible to apply to register as a social worker.

 – The Professional Learner and Safe Practitioner